Season 1 – Story 2

 RT Review by Patrick Mulkern

 What to call it?
-“The Dead Planet”, said Radio Times.
-“The Mutants”, insist fan bibles.
-“The Daleks”, reads the spine of the BBC DVD.
+“The Dead Planet” said Radio Times in 1963 and 1973.
+“The Mutants” insist fan bibles and Doctor Who Magazine nowadays.
+“The Daleks” is what you’ll find on the spine of the BBC DVD.
 Back in 1963, the production team was too busy getting individual episodes on air to finalise over-arching titles for each serial.
 Me?
-I refer to this seven-parter as “the first Dalek story”, which is hardly catchy but tells you exactly what’s in the film can.
+I simply refer to this seven-parter as “the first Dalek story”, which is hardly catchy but tells you exactly what’s in the film can.

 Yes!
-The Daleks debuted in the second Doctor Who story and propelled the series into the ratings stratosphere, with the last four episodes hovering around the ten million mark.
+The Daleks debuted this early, in only the second Doctor Who story, and suddenly propelled the series into the ratings stratosphere, with the last four episodes hovering around the ten million mark.
 But, of course, no-one at the BBC had foreseen the impact the Daleks would have.

 Press coverage was subdued.
-RT’s feature made no mention of Daleks and it wasn’t until the final episode – in a few regions only – that RT published its first photograph of a Dalek (see below).
+RT’s feature made no mention of Daleks and it wasn’t until the final episode – in a few regions only – that RT published its first photograph of a Dalek (and only a partial image, see below).
 Those original props may look bargain-basement by 21st-century standards, but Raymond Cusick’s design was an instant classic and, coupled with the strangulated voices, a hit with the viewing public.

 It’s easy to forget now the strength of Terry Nation’s scripts.
 Drawing on the atrocities of Nazism, his fired-up imagination pours into the drama, which explores the fallout from cataclysmic war, racial intolerance (“a dislike for the unlike” as Ian puts it) and, ultimately, the choice between pacifism and extermination.

 His first three cliffhangers are outstanding.
-Barbara is trapped in the claustrophobic alien city; a sucker probe (attached to what?) edges closer; she flattens against a wall and screams… Aware that “disgustingly mutated” creatures lurk in the forest, Susan steels herself to leave the Tardis in a storm; lightning flashes dramatically across the Ship’s hull… The travellers escape their cell with Ian inside a Dalek casing; on the floor, the displaced mutant is hidden under a cloak; then a claw emerges, twitching…
+One: Barbara is trapped in the claustrophobic alien city; a sucker probe (attached to what?) edges closer; she flattens against a wall and screams her lungs out… Two: Aware that “disgustingly mutated” creatures lurk in the forest, Susan steels herself to leave the Tardis in a storm; lightning flashes dramatically across the Ship’s hull… Three: The travellers escape their cell with Ian inside a Dalek casing; on the floor, the displaced mutant is hidden under a cloak; then a claw emerges, twitching…

 Directing honours were divided between Christopher Barry (who went on to shoot many later top-drawer adventures) and the less experienced Richard Martin.
 They succeed in maintaining a coherent style, even if the urgency and claustrophobia dissipate towards the end.
 The climactic battle is a disappointingly limp affair.